aslinedvinsson/Gender-inequality-quiz/README.md

 - On the last question, instead of the "Next Question" button, a "Show Results" button is shown.
 Clicking this button appears to take the user to a new page, but it actually reveals a previously hidden div.

 - A points counter that tallies the number of correct answers.
-The total points are displayed along with a message based on how many correct answers the user has achieved.
+On the last page, the total points are displayed along with a message based on how many correct answers the user has achieved.

 - A form that allows users to create a username.
-If the user wishes to save their results, they can optionally enter a username in the form and click the "Save" button.
+If the user wishes to save their results, they can optionally enter a username in the form and click the "Save" button or click Enter.
 The first page will then display a scoreboard with the username and the number of points the user has earned.

 - An alert message appears if the user presses the "Save" button before entering a username.

 - A scoreboard is designed to showcase usernames and their corresponding points for users who have participated in the quiz at least once.
 In the event that a user opts to take the quiz a second time using the same username, the scoreboard will dynamically update the points while retaining the original username.
-However, it's important to note that when the page is reloaded, the scoreboard is reset.
+However, when the page is reloaded, the scoreboard is reset.
 For illustration purposes, Nils and Anna are fictitious individuals who have previously taken the quiz, and their respective points are displayed on the scoreboard.
 This provides subsequent users with a reference point, allowing them to understand how points are presented and fostering a sense of competition as they strive to outperform these earlier participants.

 - A "Retake Quiz" button takes the user back to the first question of the quiz.
 The "Retake" button also resets the points from the previous attempt.